binaryphile/concorde/README.md

 returned as its literal, just like arrays being passed in.
 So far, so good, that should seem familiar.

 The second is slightly more tricky.
-Rather than use process substitution (the frequently seen `$()`) to capture string output into a variable, concorde prefers to put returned strings into the global variable `__` (double underscore). `__` is noted as a variable reserved by concorde
+Rather than use command substitution (the frequently seen `$()`) to capture string output into a variable, concorde prefers to put returned strings into the global variable `__` (double underscore). `__` is noted as a variable reserved by concorde